Pulp content app looses database connection

 Two: I looked for some sort of process recycling in gunicorn (which runs the content app) but I didn't see it.

-#5 Updated by ironfroggy about 2 months ago
+#5 Updated by ironfroggy over 1 year ago

 max_requests setting, which will restart workers after